JonIsHere242/Stock-Market-LSTM/README.md

 ### Data Collection and Preprocessing
 - **SEC Ticker Download**: Automatically fetches a list of tickers from the SEC.
 - **Historical Data Retrieval**: Downloads historical daily stock prices back to 1990 using Yahoo Finance.

+### Indicator Calculations
 - **Data Preprocessing**: Involves scaling, cleaning, and normalizing the data, and calculating various technical indicators such as ATR, moving averages, VWAP, RSI, and MACD.

-### Indicator Calculations
 - Comprehensive calculations of technical indicators using Python libraries like Pandas and NumPy.

 ### Machine Learning Models
-- **Random Forest**: Utilizes a Random Forest Regressor to predict stock price movements.
-The predictions are used to generate trading signals, particularly focusing on accuracy during stable market periods.
+- **Hybrid Approach**: The project uses a combination of Random Forest Classifier and Random Forest Regressor models to handle different aspects of market prediction.
+This dual approach leverages classification for directionality of the market movements and regression for quantifying the changes.

+- **Trinary Classification**: The Random Forest Classifier discretizes the target variable into three classes (up, down, stable) based on a dynamic threshold that adapts to volatility, which is crucial for capturing market sentiment more accurately than binary classifications.

+- **Dynamic Data Concatenation**: To manage training scalability and effectiveness, the system dynamically concatenates data frames based on a configurable percentage of available data files.
+This method is crucial for managing memory usage and computational efficiency, especially when dealing with vast datasets.

+- **Automated Training Process**: The training pipeline is fully automated, allowing for models to be retrained with new data using scheduled jobs.
+This ensures that the models are always up-to-date and reflect the most recent market conditions.

 ### Trading Signal Generation
 - Generates trading signals based on predictions from the Random Forest model.
 Signals are refined by historical performance to ensure reliability.